daffakamal/tugas-2-nwdc-2022/README.md

 # tugas-2-nwdc-2022

-Creating a landing page with HTML and Tailwind CSS.
+A landing page build with HTML and Tailwind CSS.